dk14/wolfram-mega/docs/traders.md

   - this approach allows for fixed-max-length lists, dictionaries, any type of parsing/analysis on data from oracle.
   - this approach allows for typed IO in DSLs: read data-point from oracle, write funds to parties, up to n times.

-**After these techniques are applied, only contracts that are aimed at modeling "perpetual motion" would explode.**
+**After such techniques have been applied, only contracts that are aimed at modeling "perpetual motion" would explode.**

 #### **"Perpetuality"**